antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ![](_static/images/MolOncCRC/oncoprint_settings.png "Select  Oncoprint ")
 [**Settings**](_static/images/MolOncCRC/Select_oncoprint_nunes.png)

-Q: Name some genes which have been listed in top.
+Q: Name some genes which have been listed in the top.

 ### Somatic variants